Professional Studio Southeast Portland, Oregon

 Biography

-Collin G. Heade embarks on celebrating his 12th season as artistic director/conductor of the Westside Community & Youth Orchestra in Hillsboro, Oregon (wcyo.org); and his 11th season as conductor of the Junior Symphony of Vancouver, Washington.
+Collin G. Heade embarks on celebrating his 13th season as artistic director/conductor of Westside Community & Youth Orchestra in Hillsboro, Oregon (wcyo.org); and his 12th season as conductor of the Junior Symphony of Vancouver, Washington.

-As a conductor, he has attended workshops with the Virginia, Baltimore and Norwalk Symphonies.
+As a conductor, he has attended workshops with the Virginia, Baltimore and Norwalk Symphony Orchestras.

 He has been selected as a finalist by The American Prize, which